 10.2.
 Dissemination format - Publications

-The on-line yearly publication "Internal Market" is available on Statistics Poland's website in October
+The on-line yearly publication "Internal Market" is available on Statistics Poland's website in October.

 10.3.
 Dissemination format - online database

-• Statistical Survey Program of Official Statistics (in Polish),
+Statistical Survey Program of Official Statistics (in Polish),

-• Explanatory notes to the monthly questionnaire on economic activity DG-1 (in Polish),
+Explanatory notes to the monthly questionnaire on economic activity DG-1 (in Polish),

-• Methodological notes in the "Internal Market" (Polish/English),
+Methodological notes in the "Internal Market" (Polish/English).

 10.7.
 Quality management - documentation

 According to article 3 of Act on Official Statistics - the official statistics shall ensure reliable, objective and systematic information for the society, the state and public administration bodies and economic entities.
+Documentation on procedures applied for quality management and assessment is available on the website: Quality in statistics.

 11.1.
 Quality assurance

 The legal basis of the quality measurement and assessment is the internal Regulation of the President of Statistics Poland No 35 of 28th December 2011, which came into force in the 4th quarter of 2012, and it applies for all statistics domains including STS.
-The quality assessment of statistical surveys is conducted according to an annual quality program for the official statistics which is in line with the Regulation of the President of Statistics Poland No. 35 of 28th December 2011.
+The quality assessment of statistical surveys was conducted according to an annual quality program for the official statistics which was in line with the Regulation of the President of Statistics Poland No. 35 of 28th December 2011.

 Procedures and rules applied in quality assessment and monitoring are based on the ESS Quality Standards, i.e. the ESS Quality Declaration, recommendations of the ESS Leadership Expert Group on Quality (LEG) and the European Statistics Code of Practice (CoP).